thesofproject/sof-bin/HOWTO-new-release.md

   the previous patterns (otherwise some scripts won't work), then git commit the `/lib/firmware/intel/sof/` community tree that the installer just built and "installed" in your sof-bin clone.
 See git log for past examples.
-Note: you don't have to build the `/lib/firmware/intel/sof/` community tree yourself, you can also get it as a tarball from someone else or from some automated build system that you trust.
+Alternative: you don't have to build the `/lib/firmware/intel/sof/` community tree yourself, you can also get it as a tarball from someone else or from some automated build system that you trust.
+The installer above has a `make tarball` target for community-signed firmware and user space tools.

-- Add the Intel signed `*.ri` binaries in the `intel-signed/` subdirectory.
+- Add the Intel signed `*.ri` binaries to the empty `intel-signed/` subdirectory.
 Use the `tree` command to make sure all symbolic links are resolved and no `*.ri` firmware file is missing.
 Git commit the Intel signed binaries.